RockefellerArchiveCenter/processing-manual/processing.md

 Aggregate centered multi-level description begins with a description of the whole, and proceeds hierarchically through identifying subgroupings within each set of records progressing down to the desired level of specificity to facilitate effective use and management of the collection and open the material to research as quickly as possible.

-This process strives to represent content within context, and thus provide users the opportunity to seek, and hopefully find, value and meaning in the records we hold.
+*This process strives to represent content within context*, and thus provide users the opportunity to seek, and hopefully find, value and meaning in the records we hold.

 The hierarchical levels of description commonly used at RAC are: Collection, Record Group, Subgroup, Series, Subseries, and File.